pololevu/lasc/README.md

 sending PC 00, Lasc will display '1'.
 This is intended as a convenience to allow the Lasc display to match the controlled device numbering.

+In bank select config mode, the display falshes and shows a '0' or a '1' to signify the bank select mode.
+If '0', Lasc will set the bank select MSB to 0 and the LSB to the bank number.
+If the mode is '1', Lasc will set the bank select MSB and the LSB to the bank number.

 In either config mode, after around 3 seconds with no button press, the channel and range selected or display mode are saved to EEPROM so